 What to Pack for Camping at Disney’s Fort Wilderness

 Before you go camping at Fort Wilderness, there are a few things you need to know beyond where to stay.
 Aside from things like chairs and coolers, there are a few things you may want to add to your packing list.

 First of all, many people don’t realize the sites do not have fire pits, so let’s start there.

 You will have a charcoal grill at your campsite.
 If you are used to campground life, you probably know that many (if not most) places offer sites that include a fire pit for campfires, cooking, or roasting marshmallows.

 This is not the case at Fort Wilderness due to heavily wooded area and the risk of fires spreading.

 That said, you are allowed to bring an “approved” fire pit to use at your site.
-Approved fire pits must have mesh around all sides and a solid top to prevent exposed flames, like the ones at the top of the image above.
+Approved fire pits must have mesh around all sides and a solid top to prevent exposed flames, like the fire pits on this list.

 Wood-burning or propane fire pits are both allowed as long as they meet these requirements.

 So if you want to have a fire pit at your Fort Wilderness campsite, you will need to bring your own or borrow one from a friend or fellow camper.